-On July 20th 2017, Comodo will be changing the way they perform domain control checks for certificates.
+On July 20th 2017, Comodo will be changing the way they perform domain control validation for certificates.

 Currently, Comodo offers three mechanisms for DCV: